jelhub/scimgateway/README.md

 Latest news:

-- tsx is now included, allowing SCIM Gateway to be run as a module in Node.js.
-Bun binary build is now supported.
-A single binary can be compiled that includes both the gateway and the plugin.
+- SCIM Gateway can now run as an ES module (TypeScript) in Node.js.
+Bun binary build is now supported, allowing SCIM Gateway to be compiled into a single executable binary for simplified deployment and execution
 - Major release **v6.0.0** introduces changes to API method response bodies (not SCIM-related) and a new method `publicApi()` for handling public path `/pub/api` requests with no authentication required.
 In addition, the configuration option `bearerJwtAzure.tenantIdGUID` has been replaced by `bearerJwt.azureTenantId`.
 See the version history for details.
 - Entra ID [Federated Identity Credentials](https://learn.microsoft.com/en-us/graph/api/resources/federatedidentitycredentials-overview?view=graph-rest-1.0) is now supported.
 Identity federation allows SCIM Gateway to access Microsoft Entra protected resources without needing to manage secrets
 - External JWKS (JSON Web Key Set) is now supported by JWT Authentication.
 These are public and typically frequent rotated by modern identity providers